yujass-DAlab/PFT-AI-Companion/README.md

 ## 🚀 Live Demo

-**Try the V3 app right now:**
+**Try the app right now:**
 👉 [http://3.15.171.219:7863](http://3.15.171.219:7863)

-*Note: The microphone works on `localhost` (HTTPS required for public IPs).
-All other features – audio coaching, scoring, bar charts – work flawlessly on the cloud.*
+*(Microphone requires HTTPS – full functionality works on localhost.
+All other features work flawlessly on AWS).*

 ---

 ## 📖 Overview

-The **PFT AI Companion V3** is a **unified, single‑page** application that combines Practice and Live test modes into one clean interface.
-It uses real‑time audio analysis and **cloud‑compatible Text‑to‑Speech (gTTS)** to guide users through the three critical steps of a spirometry maneuver:
+The **PFT AI Companion V3** is a **unified, single‑page application** designed to help patients practice and prepare for Pulmonary Function Tests (Spirometry).
+It combines **Practice** and **Live Test** modes into one clean interface, using real‑time audio analysis and cloud‑compatible Text‑to‑Speech to guide users through the critical steps of a spirometry maneuver:

 1. **🌬️ Breathe In Deeply** – Maximise inhalation.
 2. **💨 Blast Out** – Forceful, explosive exhalation.